Skip to main content

 How I Support You

-Through modern Chirology (hand and fingerprints reading) and Logosynthesis® (use of the power of the words), I help you navigate the loneliness and identity shifts.
+Through modern Chirology (hand and fingerprints reading) and Logosynthesis® (use of the power of words), I help you navigate the loneliness and identity shifts.
 Chirology uncovers your patterns and strengths for rebuilding, while Logosynthesis® releases emotional blockages from the past, clearing the way for new connections and self-understanding.

 Book a first conversation